iQuHACK/2021_sycamore/README.md

 ## Description
 * Constraints of Sudoku -
         1. Each row must have a unique value
-        2. Ecah column must have a unique value
+        2. Each column must have a unique value
         3. Each sub-square must have a unique value
         4. Each cell can have only one value